Nyssa Sylvatica Black Gum Tree Aka Black Topelo Size Options

 Planting Nyssa Sylvatica- Black Gum Tree Aka Black Topelo

-For best results plant is acidic soil that is either loam, clay or sandy.
+For best results plant in acidic soil that is either loam, clay or sandy.
 You can plant in neutral soil but best results are from acidic.
+Overly alkaline soil may cause problems.

 Tolerant to minus 20 degrees centigrade.
 If you didn't know, that is the sort of temperature that when you open the front door to go to work, you change your mind and call in sick.